-It was colonialisation back then.
+It was colonisation back then.
 It’s recolonisation now.
 Only the pages of the calendar have changed.

 Natural asset companies.

-Given the doggedness and haste with which the recolonisation of India’s financial wealth pool is taking place, the country needs nothing short of another Quit India Movement to set its economy free from the clutches of foreign corporations.
+Given the doggedness and haste with which the recolonisation of India’s financial wealth pool is taking place, the country perhaps needs yet another Quit India Movement to set its economy free from the clutches of foreign corporations.

 The road ahead is not complicated.
-If the average Indian focuses on helping our indigenous businesses grow, more of our own financial resources will stay back in the country and get reinvested here, sparking real development.
-Like it’s happened in many, many self-respecting societies around the world.
+If the average Indian focuses on helping our indigenous businesses grow, then more of our own financial resources will stay back in the country and get reinvested here, sparking real development.
+Just like it’s happened in many, many self-respecting societies around the world.
 And which was the case in ancient India as well.

 But for that to happen, we first need to wake up from the slumber we’ve been lulled into.

 REPUBLISH!
 Republish this article on the following terms: (1) Use the writers’ bylines at the start, (2) Hyperlink this post, (3) Mention our website EmpireDiaries.com with a hyperlink.